 Raising prices is the most effective way for growing SaaS startups to increase revenue.
 A study of Fortune 500 companies found that increasing prices by 5% results in a 22% jump in operating profits.

 Should You Raise SaaS Prices?

-For SaaS startups, which depend on customers sticking around, the prospect can be daunting.
+For SaaS startups that depend on customers sticking around the prospect can be daunting.
 The last thing you want to do is irritate your loyal customers.
-Yet the second-to-last thing you want to do is leave money on the table because you can’t bring yourself to raise SaaS prices and charge what your product is really worth.
+Yet the second-to-last thing you want to do is leave money on the table because you can’t bring yourself to raise prices to charge what your product is really worth.

 How to Raise SaaS Prices